flash62au/WiTcontroller/README.md

   - Disconnect / Reconnect
   - Put ESP32 in deep sleep and restart it
 - Have up to 6 throttles, each with an unlimited number of locos in consist.
 Default is 2 throttles, which can be increased or decreased temporarily via the Extras menu (or permanently enabled in config_button.h)
 - Limited dealing with unexpected disconnects.
-It will throw you back to the WiThtottle Server selection screen.
+It will throw you back to the WiThrottle Server selection screen.
 - Boundary between short and long DCC addresses can be configured in config_buttons.h
 - The default speed step (per encoder click) can be configured in config_buttons.h
 - The controller will automatically shut down if no SSID is selected or entered in 4 minutes (to conserve the battery)